Konstantin Fotić: Diplomatic career

 By a decree of 1 September 1916, he was appointed clerk of the Ministry of Foreign Affairs of the Kingdom of Serbia, for which he was dismissed from further military service on 16 December of the same year.
 During the war, he served in Corfu, Bern, and Paris.
 At the Paris Peace Conference, he was secretary of the Delegation of the Kingdom of Serbs, Croats, and Slovenes, and then worked in the office of Foreign Minister Ante Trumbić until the end of July 1920.
 During 1920 and 1921, he was secretary of embassies in Vienna and London.
 The Minister of Foreign Affairs, Nikola Pašić, intended to appoint him the first diplomatic official in Geneva in order to maintain constant contact with the General Secretariat of the League of Nations, but he soon gave up that intention, and remained in office for the next three years.
 Secretary of the Embassy in London until September 1924.

 The Minister of Foreign Affairs, Momčilo Ninčić, elected him the Secretary-General of the delegation of the Kingdom of Serbs, Croats, and Slovenes at the 5th session of the Assembly of the League of Nations in 1924.
 He was then transferred to work in the Second Political Department of the Ministry of Foreign Affairs, which was in charge of all affairs within the competence of the League of Nations.
 He also drafted the "Blue Book on St. Naum", which was a collection of official documents on Yugoslav views on the border with Albania.
 The following year, he was appointed head of the Second Department of the General Political Directorate of the Ministry of Foreign Affairs, after an internal reorganization of affairs, which was in charge of the affairs of the League of Nations.
 At the same time, he worked on the position of Yugoslav minorities abroad and the signing of the Concordat.
 The new Minister of Foreign Affairs, Ninko Perić, decided, in February 1927, to appoint him as a permanent delegate of the Kingdom of Serbs, Croats, and Slovenes to the League of Nations in Geneva.
 He remained in this position until February 14, 1929, when his personal friend and Minister of Foreign Affairs, Vojislav Marinković, decided to appoint him General Director of the Ministry of Foreign Affairs.
 He held the new position from April 1929 to October 1930, when he was appointed acting president. the first (political) assistant minister of foreign affairs, which ended the conflict between Vojislav Marinković and Bogoljub Jevtić, which lasted a little over a year and a half.
 He remained in this position until January 1932, when he was appointed permanent delegate to the League of Nations in Geneva for the second time.

 During his work in Geneva, 1932-1935, Konstantin Fotić distinguished himself among world diplomats with his performances.
 He spoke on important issues, presenting briefly, clearly, and concisely the views of the Kingdom of Yugoslavia or the Lesser Entente.
 As a close associate of Vojislav Marinković, until the middle of 1932, he was his important advisor for various international issues that were current in that period.
-One of the most difficult tasks he worked on was the Yugoslav lawsuit before the Council of the League of Nations against Hungary for its involvement in the assassination of King Alexander I Karadjordjević at Marseilles in 1934.
+One of the most difficult tasks he worked on was the Yugoslav lawsuit before the Council of the League of Nations against Hungary for its involvement in the assassination of King Alexander I Karadjordjević at Marseille in 1934.
 After the arrival of Milan Stojadinović at the head of the Ministry of Foreign Affairs, in June 1935, the transfer of Konstantin Fotić as a deputy in Warsaw was planned.
 He vehemently opposed this proposal, believing that in that way he was set back in the service and publicly humiliated, demanding that he be transferred to London, Paris or Washington, D.C.
-He argued that he resented Polish diplomats for their behavior after the Marseilles assassination and as an open opponent of the policy of Polish-German rapprochement.
+He argued that he resented Polish diplomats for their behavior after the Marseille assassination and as an open opponent of the policy of Polish-German rapprochement.
 In consultations with Prince Pavle Karadjordjević, Stojadinović decided to move him to the United States.